 By sharing this knowledge with the multidisciplinary community throughout the world, we hope to challenge conventional wisdom, spur invigorating discussions, and stimulate change that fulfills the promise to our patients to heal the sick.

-Written by: Phillip Koo, MD, Division Chief of Diagnostic Imaging, Banner MD Anderson Cancer Center, Phoenix, Arizona, United States
+Written by: Philip Koo, MD, FACS, Division Chief of Diagnostic Imaging, Banner MD Anderson Cancer Center in Arizona, Gilbert, Arizona

 Further Related Content:

 Watch: Prostate Cancer Diagnosis and Treatment: Incorporating New PET imaging and Theranostic Approaches - Robert Flavell

 Watch:18F-fluciclovine PET/CT in Patients with Suspected Recurrent Prostate Cancer - Bital Savir-Baruch

 Watch: PET C-11 Choline Imaging in Prostate Cancer Patients with Biochemical Recurrence- Ajit H. Goenka